wellcomecollection/wellcomelibrary.org/docs/deploy-redirect-lambda.md

-# How to deploy a new version of the redirect Lambdas
+# How to deploy a new version of the redirection Lambda

 1. Package and upload to S3 a ZIP for the Lambda definition